element-hq/policies/matrix-org/terms_and_conditions.md

 You agree that you shall not:

-* Use or attempt to gain unauthorised access to or use another’s account, password, data, or computer systems or networks connected to the {{ policy_homeserver }} homeserver, whether through malicious attacks, password mining or any other means.
+* Use or attempt to gain unauthorised access to or use another's account, password, data, or computer systems or networks connected to the {{ policy_homeserver }} homeserver, whether through malicious attacks, password mining or any other means.

 * Access or attempt to access any material that you are not authorized to access.